OctopusDeploy/blog/blog/2025-05/changes-to-enterprise/index.md

 ---
-title: Additions to our enterprise tier
+title: New to Enterprise
-description: 2025.2 includes a number enhancements to our enterprise tier, read more about them here.
+description: 2025.2 includes a new features for our enterprise tier.
 author: michelle.obrien@octopus.com
 visibility: private
 published: 2025-06-02-1400